MarioDoncel/MarioDoncel/README.md

 Currently I'm focused 100% on the Javascript universe.

-I have  more than 1 year of experience in Javascript development acquired through courses, development of personal projects for study and applications for my family businesses, through these I was able to apply my knowledge in the technologies mentioned in my stack.
+1+ year of experience in Javascript development acquired through freelance jobs, courses, development of personal projects for study and applications for my family businesses, through these I was able to apply my knowledge in the technologies mentioned in my stack.

 Recognized in my work environment for productivity, focus and resilience.